 Program of Study

-The 15-credit requirement for Honors in Journalism & Communication is met by successfully completing contracts in the following courses:
+The 15-credit requirement for Honors in Journalism and Communication is met by successfully completing contracts in the following courses:

 - 9 credits must be taken in upper-division coursework inside the department